arendst/Tasmota/README.md

 We don't take any responsibility nor liability for using this software nor for the installation or any tips, advice, videos, etc. given by any member of this site or any related site.

 ### Note
 Please do not ask to add new devices unless it requires additional code for new features.
-If the device is not listed as a module, try using Templates first.
-See if it is listed in the [Tasmota Device Templates Repository](http://blakadder.github.io/templates) or create your own [template](https://github.com/arendst/Sonoff-Tasmota/wiki/Templates#creating-your-template-).
+If the device is not listed as a module, try using [Templates](https://github.com/arendst/Sonoff-Tasmota/wiki/Templates) first.
+If it is not listed in the [Tasmota Device Templates Repository](http://blakadder.github.io/templates) create your own [Template](https://github.com/arendst/Sonoff-Tasmota/wiki/Templates#creating-your-template-).

 ### Quick Install
-Download one of the released binaries from https://github.com/arendst/Sonoff-Tasmota/releases and flash it to your hardware as documented in the wiki.
+Download one of the released binaries from https://github.com/arendst/Sonoff-Tasmota/releases and flash it to your hardware as [documented in the wiki](https://github.com/arendst/Sonoff-Tasmota/wiki/Flashing).

 ### Important User Compilation Information
 If you want to compile Sonoff-Tasmota yourself keep in mind the following: